Set Dressing 101: Why It’s Important & How to Do It (2024)

 Source: Peerspace

-And when you book a Peerspace venue, you also have access to the Concierge service.These logistical pros can source equipment and furnishings for your production space, saving you valuable time and legwork.
+And when you book a Peerspace venue, you also have access to your venue’s local host.
+They not only invite you to host your production in their special space, but they can help save you valuable time, legwork, and money by providing what you need on-site.
 Whether you book a production space on Peerspace or elsewhere, we hope you’ll keep these tips in mind.
 Happy set dressing!

 Find unique production venues on Peerspace